megangebhart/saturday_test/README.md

 # saturday_test
-For class os August 22nd
+For class on August 22nd